SteveDunn/Vogen/README.md

 public void SendInvoice(CustomerId customerId) { ... }
 ```

-To ensure validity of your value objects, the code analyser helps you avoid mistakes.
+To ensure the validity of your value objects, the code analyser helps you avoid mistakes.

-It does this by adding new constraints in the form of new compilation errors:
+It does this by adding new constraints in the form of new compilation errors.
+For example, the analyser will spot issues when you declare a value object:

 ```csharp
 [ValueObject(typeof(int))]